yassine128/Qrandomnumber/README.md

 We then apply a Hadamard gate to every qubit and then measure them.
 The circuit will look like this:

 ![Screenshot](circuit.PNG)

 Once the circuit is generated, we will run the simulation on the qasm simulator which will return all binary output and their predictions:

 ![Screenshot](prob.PNG)

-Finally, we simply take the value with the highest prediction we convert the binary number to an integer.
+Finally, we simply take the value with the highest prediction we convert the binary number to an integer using the python built-in function.